cksystemsteaching/selfie/README.md

 The `exit` system call has one parameter which is the exit code of the program, here provided by the return value of the `main` procedure.
 The first four instructions are actually redundant since the returned exit code is already in register `a0` but let us not worry about that.
 Important is that the `addi a7,zero,93` instruction initializes register `a7` with the value `93`.
 The following `ecall` instruction is thus recognized as the `exit` system call which terminates execution of the program and shuts down the machine.

+> Selfie system calls: `exit`, `open`, `read`, `write`, `brk`

 But how do we do that?
 We only have those 14 RISC-U instructions.
 The answer is that, in a real RISC-V system, there are special instructions for this purpose.
 However, we decided to avoid introducing those and instead implement the system calls we actually need in selfie as if they were special instructions: `exit`, `open`, `read`, `write`, and `brk`.
 The `open`, `read`, and `write` system calls are for handling I/O, and the `brk` system call is for allocating memory.
 Their system call numbers are of course also defined in the selfie code.
 Again, the tools and computing chapters have more details on system calls.

 Well, it is time to celebrate.
 By now, you have all the information necessary to understand our running example, except for the code at the very beginning that prepares initializing the heap.
-There are two `ecall` invocations of, in fact, the `brk` system call.
-Never mind those.
+There are two `ecall` invocations of, in fact, the `brk` system call but never mind those.
 They become clear later.
 Now, it is time to look at how our RISC-U machine works in selfie.

 ### Emulation

 ```
 void run_until_exception() {